cryptic-game/cryptic-currency/README.md

 ## Testing with Docker

+You will need root permissons run all commands with `sudo`

 If you want to test this microservice you can simply build and run a container with docker-compose:

+`pip install docker-compose`

 `docker-compose up -d`